changguo/video-resize/README.md

 #### Align

-Defines the position of the video within the container. `align: {x: 0.5, y: 0.5}` is the center of the container.
+Defines the position of the video within the container. `align: {x: 0.5, y: 0.5}` will result in a centered video.

 ```javascript
 var video = new videoMin({element: '#video', align: {x: 0, y: 1}); // Bottom-left of container